pockerman/qubit-notes/ml/2025-04-26-bias-variance-dilemma.md

 From what we discussed above, the bias variance dilema is effectively related with the modelling assumptions we made i.e. a simple model will in general show high bias whilst a highly complex model will in genral exhibit high variance.
 That being said, we can increase the model complexity in order to mitigate bias and we can use more data in order to mitigate high variance.

-The model bias-variance is effectively related to the <a href="https://machinelearningmastery.com/overfitting-and-underfitting-with-machine-learning-algorithms/">model overfitting or underfitting</a> the data set.
+Thus the bias-variance dilema is effectively related to the <a href="https://machinelearningmastery.com/overfitting-and-underfitting-with-machine-learning-algorithms/">model overfitting or underfitting</a>

-Typically a model that underfits the data will have low complexity and it will exhibit low performance in both during training and testing i.e. when targeting both the train and the test set.
+Typically a model that underfits the data will have low complexity and it will exhibit low performance in both the training and test sets.
-In contrast when facing overfitting, the model will typically exhibit very good performance on the training zero; the model loss will be almost zero.
+In contrast when facing overfitting, the model will typically exhibit very good performance on the training set; the model loss will be almost zero.
 However, the model exhibits very low performance on the test set.
 In this case the model is very complex for the presented data set and it able to pick up the noise that is present in it.
 Some common remedies for overfitting are: